maxmurdoch/flock/src/pages/index.md

         pay.
 It’s as simple as that.
       title: Fairer pricing
     - text: >-
-        Pay for insurance only when you fly.
+        Pay for drone insurance only when you fly.
 Get covered for as little as one hour, or up to a day.
 You decide.
       title: Short-term insurance
     - text: >-
         Get a real-time quote in 30 seconds.
 You can use the app to see where